 Our day trip to Nara was one of the highlights of our journey, especially for our daughters, who were thrilled to meet the famous friendly deer of Nara Park.
 The park covers an area of about 660 hectares (1,630 acres) and is one of the oldest parks in Japan.

 The girls had a blast interacting with these gentle creatures, who are so accustomed to people that they sometimes bow their heads in greeting!
-Note we do not advice to feed them – they can get pretty aggressive and even bite!
+Note that we do not advise feeding them – they can get pretty aggressive and even bite (there are a few places that sell the deer crackers).

 Now, Nara Park is so much more than just the friendly deers, and we kept walking further to visit the giant temple.
 Todaiji Temple in Nara, Japan is home to the Great Buddha statue, known as the Daibutsu.
 It was founded in the 8th century and is famous for being one of the country’s most significant Buddhist temples.
 The temple’s main hall, the Daibutsuden (Great Buddha Hall), is an impressive wooden structure.
 Todaiji is a UNESCO World Heritage site and a major tourist attraction.